City draws with Everton and sees Premier League title in jeopardy

 City thinks they're in a FIFA match with a frozen scoreboard 🎮

-Watching City concede three goals in 13 minutes was like playing FIFA with a stuck scoreboard: you think you're winning, and suddenly the opponent scores against you with a bronze player.
+Watching City concede three goals in 13 minutes was like playing FIFA with a stuck scoreboard: you think you're winning and suddenly the opponent scores on you with a bronze player.
 Guardiola must have thought Everton had swapped the ball for a hot potato, because his defenders reacted as if they were in slow motion.
 The worst part is that Doku celebrated his goal as if he had won the Champions League, and then the team deflated like a leaky inflatable.